Garolite CNC Machining Services | Custom G10 / FR4 Machined Parts Manufacturer

 Dust Management

-Workers can be put at risk from breathing fine particulates created during Garolite machining, particularly fiberglass dust that may collect in the work zone.
+Garolite machining generates fiberglass dust, so advanced extraction and filtration systems are used to maintain a safe production environment.
 Therefore, using high-efficiency vacuums and air filtration is a key step in the process.
 At TOPS Precision, we strictly follow procedures for health and safety so that our operations are clean and follow all regulations.

 Garolite Material Properties